greenelab/greenelab.com/contact/index.md

 backgroundImage: images/background-smilow.jpg
 ---

-Our lab is part of the [Department of Systems Pharmacology and Translational Therapeutics](https://www.med.upenn.edu/syspharmatt/) at the [Perelman School of Medicine](https://www.med.upenn.edu/) at the [University of Pennsylvania](https://www.upenn.edu/).
+Our lab is part of the [University of Colorado School of Medicine](https://medschool.cuanschutz.edu/)'s [Department of Biochemistry and Molecular Genetics](https://medschool.cuanschutz.edu/biochemistry) and Center for Health AI.
-We are located on the 10th Floor of the [Smilow Center for Translational Research](https://www.facilities.upenn.edu/maps/locations/smilow-center-translational-research).
+We are a geographically distributed team that is headquartered on the 6th Floor of the [Anschutz Health Sciences Building](https://www.ucdenver.edu/about/departments/FacilitiesManagement/FacilitiesProjects/ActiveProjects/Pages/AnschutzHealthSciencesBldg.aspx).

 {% include multi-figure.html image1="perelman-logo.png" image2="smilow.jpg" %}